meminciftci/System-Simulation-HW1/report.md

   2. Patient leaves the system (record final stats if needed).
   ```

-*(You will adapt these routines as needed if your code is structured differently, but the overall logic should be similar.)*

 ---

 ## **9. Stationary Analysis (Queueing Network)**

-Although the homework specifically wants a **simulation**, it also requests an approximate **steady-state / stationary** solution.
-The main components:

 1. **Triage**: \(S\)-server M/M/S queue.
    - Arrival rate: \(\lambda\).